boroda74/Network-Activity-Indicator/README.md

 ## Notes
 * .Net Framework 4.8 required
+* It's portable application.
+Unzip it to any folder and run "Network Activity Indicator.exe"
 * Use one of "color" icon sets for "Only send/receive detection (blue icon)" visual effects
 * Use any icon set for "bandwidth" visual effects